MV Hoy Head: History

 MV Hoy Head was built by Appledore Shipbuilders in North Devon in 1994.
 In 2013, the ferry entered Cammell Laird shipyard to be lengthened to increase her capacity.
 The work involved cutting the ferry in half and inserting a newly built section amidships, as well as a general overhaul which included upgraded passenger and crew spaces, uprated engines, replacement of the steering/propulsion units and the addition of a second bow thruster.

 She is the fourth vessel of the same name.
 An earlier one was a former naval ferry (originally MFV 1258) operating from Houton to Lyness.
-She was fitted with a 150 hp Gardener engine, but now lies derelict in Irvine harbour.
+She was fitted with a 150 hp Gardner engine, but now lies derelict in Irvine harbour.

 Hoy Head (III) was built in the Faroe Islands in 1973 for Shetland Islands Council, operating as Geira, between Yell and Unst.
 She was sold to the Orkney Island Shipping Company in 1986 and superseded in 1991 by Thorsvoe, remaining as the secondary ferry to the South Isles until the introduction of Hoy Head (IV) in 1994.

 Steamship Hoy Head, built by Abercorn Shipbuilding Co. of Paisley, was launched on 18 October 1883 and sank off Cornwall on 12 November 1887.